ariqfraser/VSCode-Angular-Extension-Pack/README.md

 <strong> Extensions in this pack:</strong>

+- Angular Language Service - Provides a rich coding experience.
+Super useful.
-- Auto Rename Tag - Automatically rename paired HTML/XML tag, same as Visual Studio IDE does.
+- Auto Rename Tag - Automatically rename paired HTML/XML tags, same as Visual Studio IDE does.
 - Better Comments - Create more human-friendly comments in your code.
 - GitLens - Quickly glimpse into whom, why, and when a line or code block was changed and more.
 - ESLint - Integrates ESLint into VS Code.